Monitor-Kibana-Using-Telegraf-and-MetricFire

 Getting Started with the Telegraf Agent

-Telegraf is a plugin-driven server agent built on InfluxDB and can be used for collecting and sending metrics/events from databases, systems, devices, and a range of popular technologies.
-Telegraf is written in Go and compiles into a single binary with no external dependencies, and requires a very minimal memory footprint.
-It is compatible with many operating systems and has many useful output plugins and input plugins for collecting and forwarding a wide variety of performance metrics.
+Telegraf is a plugin-driven server agent built on InfluxDB and can collect and send metrics/events from databases, systems, devices, and a range of popular technologies.
+Telegraf is written in Go, compiles into a single binary with no external dependencies, and requires minimal memory footprint.
+It is compatible with many operating systems and has many helpful output plugins and input plugins for collecting and forwarding a wide variety of performance metrics.

 Install Telegraf (Linux/Redhat)